csound-flossmanual/csound-floss/book/03-b-local-and-global-variables.md

     (all starting with the characters **pvs**), which are very important for doing realtime FFT (Fast Fourier Transform) in Csound.
 They are updated at k-time, but their values depend also on the FFT parameters like frame size and overlap.
+Examples for using *f*-sigs can be found in chapter [05 I](05-i-fourier-analysis-spectral-processing.md).
 -   **w**-variables are used in some older spectral processing opcodes.

 The following example exemplifies all the variable types (except the